UESTCIPLAB/ARFT_for_NTIRE2023_Image_Super_Resolution/README.md

     print("{:>16s} : {:<.4f} [M]".format("#Params", num_parameters))
 ```
 ## Acknowledgement
-this coode is bulit on [ART](https://github.com/gladzhang/ART) codebase.
-We than the authors for sharing the codes
+This coode is bulit on [ART](https://github.com/gladzhang/ART) codebase.
+We thank the authors for sharing the codes

 ## License